 I give lectures and I feed helpful information.
 I also show how things should be done and give a lot of examples.
 When teaching pupils about what is a sentence, for example, I have to define it and break its parts.
 However, I don’t hang in there.
 I involve them and make learning collaborative.
-I help them to become engaged learners in a dynamic classroom set up.
+I help them to become engaged learners in a dynamic classroom setup.

 With the best discussion technique of the lesson, I can show to my pupils what basically is a sentence and how does it differ from a phrase.
 My lesson will not be just simple memorization of definitions.

-After going through several examples and the discussion of its parts, I let my pupils collaborate and construct their own sentences.
+After going through several examples and the discussion of their parts, I let my pupils collaborate and construct their own sentences.
 Furthermore, my pupils should learn not only what to study but also the how and the why.